pgRouting/workshop/docs/basic/sql_function.rst

 |

-Inspecting the a detail of the results of :ref:`Exercise 6: Route geometry (human readable)`
+Inspecting the a detail of the results of `Exercise 6: Route geometry (human readable)`_

 * To have correct directionality, the ending point of a geometry must match the starting point of the next geometry
 * Lines **2** and **3** do not match that criteria